FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Experimental Setup

 \subsection{Baseline emulators}

-To develop intuition on the benefit of combining FaIR with a GP, with propose to compare our model to the temperature projections obtained with (\textit{i}) FaIR only and (\textit{ii}) with a purely data-driven GP regression model only.
-By comparing to the emulation with FaIR, we hope to highlight the benefit that there is to combine the flexibility of a data-driven approach to an impulse response model.
-On the other hand, by comparing FaIRGP with a plain GP regression model, we hope to demonstrate the importance of having a robust physical prior underlying a data-driven approach.
+To develop intuition on the benefit of combining FaIR with a GP, with propose to compare our model to the temperature anomaly projections obtained with (\textit{i}) FaIR only and (\textit{ii}) with a purely data-driven plain GP regression model only.
+By comparing to the emulation with FaIR, we hope to highlight the benefit that there is to combine the flexibility of a data-driven approach to an impulse response model, and answer the question \textit{\enquote{Does introducing a GP in FaIR add value?}}.
+On the other hand, by comparing FaIRGP with a plain GP regression model, we hope to demonstrate the importance of having a robust physical prior underlying a data-driven approach, and answer the question \textit{\enquote{Does a FaIR prior in a GP add value?}}.
+Both baseline models take as inputs greenhouse gas and aerosol emissions data, and predict annual mean surface temperature anomalies with respect to the preindustrial period.

-Both baseline models take as inputs greenhouse gas and aerosols emissions data, and predict temperatures anomalies with respect to preindustrial period.
-We use for FaIR parameter values that have been tuned against NorESM2 simulations~\cite{leach2021fairv2}.
+For FaIR, we use parameter values that have been tuned against NorESM2 simulations~\cite{leach2021fairv2}.
 Therefore, the FaIR model we use in experiments is fully deterministic with fixed parameter values.

-The plain GP model is entirely physics-free and uses a zero mean and a Matérn-3/2 kernel with automatic relevance determination.
-This is exactly the same kernel $\rho$ we use in our prior over the forcing in FaIRGP, which takes as inputs the global cumulative emissions of CO\textsubscript{2} and global emissions of CH\textsubscript{4}, SO\textsubscript{2} and BC.
+The plain GP model is entirely physics-free, and is specified with a zero mean and an anisotropic Matérn-3/2 kernel.
+This is exactly the same kernel $\rho$ we use in our prior over the forcing in FaIRGP, which takes as inputs the global annual cumulative emissions of CO\textsubscript{2} and global annual emissions of CH\textsubscript{4}, SO\textsubscript{2} and BC.
 This kernel is to contrast with the physics-informed kernel $k_\sfT$ used for temperatures in FaIRGP.
-We assume a standard Gaussian homoscedastic observation model for the plain GP.
-The observation noise and the kernel hyperparameters are tuned using marginal likelihood maximisation.
+As it is standard practice in GP regression, we assume Gaussian noise with constant variance over the data.
+The noise variance and the kernel parameters are tuned using marginal likelihood maximisation by gradient descent.